WASdev/ci.docker.websphere-traditional/README.md

 ### Adding properties during build phase

-Starting with `9.0.0.9` the `profile` Docker Hub images contain a script, `/work/applyConfig.sh`, which will apply the properties found inside the `/work/was-config.props` file.
+Starting with `9.0.0.9` the `profile` Docker Hub images contain a script, `/work/applyConfig.sh`, which will apply the properties found inside the `/work/config/was-config.props` file.
 This script will be run with the server in `stopped` mode.

-For example, if you had the following `was-config.props`:
+For example, if you had the following `/work/config/was-config.props`:

 ```
 ResourceType=JavaVirtualMachine